-- a) The number of assessments for a course shall range from 4 to 6. - b) Every course shall have a final assessment on the entire syllabus with at least 30% weightage. - c) One compensation assessment for absentees in assessments (other than final assessment) is mandatory.
+a) The number of assessments for a course shall range from 4 to 6.

+- b) Every course shall have a final assessment on the entire syllabus with at least 30% weightage. - c) One compensation assessment for absentees in assessments (other than final assessment) is mandatory.
 Only genuine cases of absence shall be considered. - d) The passing minimum shall be as per the regulations.

 B.Tech.
 Admitted in P.G.

-2018 2017 2016 2015
+2019 2018 2017 2016 2015

-35% or class whichever is g Peak/3 whichev average/2 40%
+35% or class average/2 whichever is greater.
+Peak/3 or class average/2 whichever is lower 40%